prshnnt/NeruralNetwork_from_scratch/README.md

 Neural network made without using any ml libraries .
-It only uses numpy, matplotlib
+It only uses numpy, matplotlib.
+I have used PDE for gradient decent algorithm.